MichaelLarocca/blog-michael-jude-larocca/posts/2025/11-25/a-guide-to-better-code-organization-in-javascript-through-file-separation.md

 published: true
 date: "2025-11-17"
 ---
-#### This article explores the fundamental concept of file separation in JavaScript projects, emphasizing how organizing code into separate files enhances structure, readability, and maintainability!
+#### This article explores the fundamental concept of file separation in JavaScript projects, highlighting how organizing code into separate JS files enhances structure, readability, and maintainability!

 ---